 The number of directors that serve on the Company's Board is currently set at 12 but may be changed from time to time in the manner provided in the Company's by-laws.
-Class A stockholders are entitled to vote for the election of four Directors, and Class B stockholders are entitled to vote for the election of eight Directors.
+Class A stockholders are entitled to vote for the election of eight Directors.
 Directors are to be elected at the Annual Meeting for a term of one year and until the election and qualification of their successors.
 Once elected, our Directors have no ongoing status as "Class A" or "Class B" Directors and have the same duties and responsibilities to all stockholders.

 The Board recommends that each nominee identified below be elected at the Annual Meeting.
-Each of the nominees is currently serving as a director of the Company and was elected at the 2019 Annual Meeting of Stockholders.
+Each of the nominees is currently serving as a director of the Company and was elected at the 2018 Annual Meeting of Stockholders.
 Set forth below are the principal occupation and public company directorships each nominee currently holds or has held during the last five years, as well as other background information about the nominees, including a discussion of the specific experience, qualifications, attributes, and skills of each nominee that led to the Board's conclusion that each nominee should serve as a director.